-The Department of Natural Resources and Environmental Control (DNREC) will develop regulations to implement a new permit process to allow industrial reuse of 14 existing sites of heavy industry use within Delaware’s Coastal Zone.
+The Department of Natural Resources and Environmental Control (DNREC) has developed regulations for Coastal Zone Conversion Permits, which allow industrial reuse of 14 existing sites of heavy industry use within Delaware’s Coastal Zone.

 100 W. Water Street, Suite 5A

 The new permit process is called for under the Coastal Zone Conversion Permit Act (CZCPA), which allows for conversion of these sites to additional or alternative heavy industry use.
 Permits for conversions require an assessment of the environmental and economic impacts of the proposed conversion.

 In 1971, the Delaware Coastal Zone Act allowed heavy industry or bulk product transfer facilities on these 14 sites to continue while prohibiting new heavy industry uses in the Coastal Zone.
 Today, some of these sites are dormant or underutilized, and the prior use has been abandoned.

 In order to encourage economic development on these already developed sites, the Coastal Zone Conversion Permit Act amended the Delaware Coastal Zone Act and authorized DNREC to issue permits for the construction and operation of new heavy industry uses within the 14 existing sites of heavy industry use within the state’s Coastal Zone.
 It also authorized DNREC to issue permits for the bulk transfer of products under certain circumstances.